Judicial Reviews (FCC/FCA)

 Reviewing the decision of the Administrative Appeals Tribunal or lower court

 Judicial review of migration decisions is an option available to individuals and businesses via a process undertaken by the federal courts.
-A judicial review enables the court to examine the lawfulness of a migration decision made by an authorised decision maker which is in most cases the Administrative Appeals Tribunal.
+A Judicial Review enables the court to examine the lawfulness of a migration decision made by an authorised decision maker which is in most cases is the Administrative Appeals Tribunal.